Mateusz-Kozlowski/Handwritten-Digits-Recognizer-2.0/README.md

 Actually Mousewritten Numbers Recognizer using CNN (Convolutional Neural Networks) in Python with Keras

+This file includes the following chapters:
+1) Code Requirements
+2) Project description
+3) How to install
+4) How to use

-# Code Requirements:
+# 1) Code Requirements:
 Python 3.8 with following modules installed:
-1) Pygame 1.9
+* Pygame 1.9
-1) NumPy
+* NumPy
-3) TensorFlow
+* TensorFlow
-4) Keras
+* Keras
-5) OpenCV 2 for Python
+* OpenCV 2 for Python
-6) Matplotlib
+* Matplotlib

-# Description:
+# 2) Project Description:

+# 3) How to install

+# 4) How to use